InaneCoding/Piwik-OpenCart-Ecommerce-VQMod/readme.txt

 ---------------

 v0.3 - 2013/05/16
-First release of admin backend feature
+First release of admin backend feature.
-Arranged source files in an opencart folder structure for easy uploading
+Arranged source files in an opencart folder structure for easy uploading.
+PiwikTracker.php file now included for easier install.

 v0.2 - 2012/11/04
 Fixed a bug where the ecommerce action would sometimes not get attributed to the correct visitorID.
-Improved Installation Instructions
+Improved Installation Instructions.

 v0.1 - 2012/10/20
 First pre-release version.